entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

-﻿# Character List: 1-685 from Zhu Y. *et al*.
-(2022), 686-689 from Cui *et al*.
-(2023); 697-710 from Brazeau *et al*.
-(2023).

-Ca, Cloutier (1991a)95, Cb, Cloutier (1991b)96, Fa, Forey (1991)97, Fb, Forey (1998)12, C, Clément (2005)86, F&C, Friedman & Coates (2006)47, FR, Friedman (2007)98, Y, Yabumoto (2008)66, G, Geng et al. (2009)45, L&Z, Lu & Zhu (2009)8, W, Wendruff (2011)91, W&W, Wendruff & Wilson (2012)70, Da, Dutel et al. (2012)60, Z, Zhu et al. (2012)40, GR, Graf (2012)71, WE, Wen et al. (2013)54, CAa, Cavin et al. (2013)87, C&G, Cavin & Grădinaru (2014)37, A&S, Arratia & Schultze (2015)15, G&C, Gess & Coates (2015)78, Db, Dutel et al. (2015)99, CAb, Cavin et al. (2017)41, R&S, Renesto & Stockar (2018)1, CAc, Cavin et al. (2019)100, CAd, Cavin et al. (2020)101, T, Toriño et al. (2021)14.
+﻿# Character List of the coelacanth clade.
+## (To be edited)
-Multistate characters were treated as unordered unless they formed clear morphoclines, in which case they were ordered (characters 7, 10, 20, 34, 42, 63, 73, 78, 84, 98, 100, 107, 130, 139, 162, 198, 199 and 201).
-All characters are weighted equally.
+> Multistate characters were treated as unordered unless they formed clear morphoclines, in which case they were ordered (characters 7, 10, 20, 34, 42, 63, 73, 78, 84, 98, 100, 107, 130, 139, 162, 198, 199 and 201).

-> Character 34 of Zhu Y. *et al*.
-(2022), [macromeric vs. micromeric scales], also Character 496 of King *et al*.
-(2017), Character 485 of Castiello (2018), and Character 501 of Brazeau *et al*.
-(2023), is deleted because of vague definition of the character.
-Character 54, Character 145, Character 160, Character 406 and Character 450 of Zhu Y. *et al*.
-(2022) are deleted due to the overlooked repetition with their Characters 27, 100, 405 and 448.
-Character 263 of Zhu Y. *et al*.
-(2022) is separated into two characters, Character 259 and Character 690.
+> Ca, Cloutier (1991a),
+> Cb, Cloutier (1991b),
+> Fa, Forey (1991),
+> Fb, Forey (1998),
+> C, Clément (2005),
+> F&C, Friedman & Coates (2006),
+> FR, Friedman (2007),
+> Y, Yabumoto (2008),
+> G, Geng et al. (2009),
+> L&Z, Lu & Zhu (2009),
+> W, Wendruff (2011),
+> W&W, Wendruff & Wilson (2012),
+> Da, Dutel et al. (2012),
+> Z, Zhu et al. (2012),
+> GR, Graf (2012),
+> WE, Wen et al. (2013),
+> CAa, Cavin et al. (2013),
+> C&G, Cavin & Grădinaru (2014),
+> A&S, Arratia & Schultze (2015),
+> G&C, Gess & Coates (2015),
+> Db, Dutel et al. (2015),
+> CAb, Cavin et al. (2017),
+> R&S, Renesto & Stockar (2018),
+> CAc, Cavin et al. (2019),
+> CAd, Cavin et al. (2020),
+> T, Toriño et al. (2021).

 ## Skeletal tissues

-1. Tessellate prismatic calcified cartilage: (0) absent; (1) present.

-> Coates & Sequeira (2001a,b); Maisey (2001); Brazeau (2009); Davis *et al*.
-(2012), Character 1; Giles *et al*.
-(2015), Character 1; Choo *et al*.
-(2017), Character 1; King *et al*.
-(2017), Character 1; Castiello (2018), Character 1; Zhu Y. *et al*.
-(2022), Character 1; Brazeau *et al*.
-(2023), Character 1.

-> - Maisey *et al*.
-(2021): “The globular calcified cartilage reported in Silurian sinacanthids and the so-called subtessellated perichondral biomineralization (with irregular and ill-defined geometries of a layer or layers of calcified cartilage blocks) of certain extinct “acanthodians” (e.g., *Climatius*, *Ischnacanthus*, *Cheiracanthus*) could represent evolutionary precursors of TCC...The main feature shared by
-“subtessellate” calcified cartilage and “conventional” TCC is the presence of fissures dividing the layer into numerous smaller regions."
+1.Snout bones : separate from one another (0), consolidated edentulous (1), consolidated toothed (2).

-1.Snout bones [Fb2, C2, F&C2, Y2, G2, W2, W&W2, Da2, Z2, GR2, WE2, CAa2, C&G2, A&S2, G&C2, Db2, CAb2 modified, R&S2, CAc2 modified, CAd2 modified, T2 modified]: separate from one another (0), consolidated edentulous (1), consolidated toothed (2).
-Character 1 was originally defined by Forey (1998, char.
+> [Fb2, C2, F&C2, Y2, G2, W2, W&W2, Da2, Z2, GR2, WE2, CAa2, C&G2, A&S2, G&C2, Db2, CAb2 modified, R&S2, CAc2 modified, CAd2 modified, T2 modified] **To be replaced by the complete citation。**

+> - Burrow *et al.*: "Character 1 was originally defined by Forey (1998, char.
 2)12.
 Subsequently, Cavin et al. (2017, char.
 2)41 considered an additional character-state for the consolidated condition of snout bones.
-The three character-states form a morphocline.
+The three character-states form a morphocline."

-2.Ethmoid commissure, trajectory of [Ca6 in part, Cb6 in part]: middle portion through median rostral (0), sutural course (1), through bone center of premaxilla (2); The three character-states form a morphocline.
+2.Ethmoid commissure, trajectory of: middle portion through median rostral (0), sutural course (1), through bone center of premaxilla (2); The three character-states form a morphocline.
+> [Ca6 in part, Cb6 in part]

-3.Rostral tubuli [FR136]: present (0), absent (1)
+3.Rostral tubuli: present (0), absent (1)
+> [FR136] **Replaced by Friedman (2007), Character 36.**

+4.Rostral organ pores : absent (0), present (1).
+> [Ca, FR145] **Replaced by Cloutier (1991a), Friedman (2007), Character 145.**

-4.Rostral organ pores [Ca, FR145]: absent (0), present (1).
-Character 4 is linked to characters 5, 6 and 7.
+> - Character 4 is linked to characters 5, 6 and 7.

-5.Anterior opening of rostral organ [Cb55, Fa34, Fb6, C6, F&C6, Y6, G6, W6, W&W6, Da6, Z6, GR6, WE6, CAa6, C&G6, A&S6, G&C6, Db6, CAb6, R&S6, T6]: within premaxilla (0), within separate rostral ossicles (1).
-Character 5 is linked to character 4.
+5.Anterior opening of rostral organ: within premaxilla (0), within separate rostral ossicles (1).
+> [Cb55, Fa34, Fb6, C6, F&C6, Y6, G6, W6, W&W6, Da6, Z6, GR6, WE6, CAa6, C&G6, A&S6, G&C6, Db6, CAb6, R&S6, T6]

+> - Burrow *et al.*: "Character 5 is linked to character 4."
+>
-6.Posterior openings of rostral organ [Fa35]: widely separated close to anterior and posterior margins of preorbital (0), separated only by a narrow bridge of bone (1), confluent (2).
-Forey (1991, char.
+6.Posterior openings of rostral organ : widely separated close to anterior and posterior margins of preorbital (0), separated only by a narrow bridge of bone (1), confluent (2).
+> [Fa35] **Replaced by Forey (1991), Character 35.**

+> - Burrow *et al.*: "Forey (1991, char.
 35)97 defined a character to consider the condition in which the posterior openings of the rostral organ were confluent.
 We subdivided the original plesiomorphic condition into two conditions reflecting the relative distance separating the two pores on the preorbital.
 Forey (1980)103 mentioned that this character was linked with the presence of the preorbital (character 57); when the preorbital is absent it is not possible to code for the condition of the posterior openings of the rostral organ.
 The three character-states form a morphocline.
-Character 6 is linked to characters 4 and 57.
+Character 6 is linked to characters 4 and 57.“

 7.Posterior openings of rostral organ [new]: anterior and posterior pores aligned horizontally (0), posterior pore offset posterodorsally to anterior pore (1).
 Character 7 is linked to characters 4, 6 and 57.

+8.Premaxillae : fragmented (0), paired (1), fused (2).
-8.Premaxillae [Ca4, Cb4, Fb4, C4, F&C4, Y4, G4, W4, W&W4, Da4, Z4, GR4, WE4, CAa4, C&G4, A&S4, G&C4, Db4, CAb4, R&S4, CAc4, CAd4, T4]: fragmented (0), paired (1), fused (2).
-The character-states of Char.
+> [Ca4, Cb4, Fb4, C4, F&C4, Y4, G4, W4, W&W4, Da4, Z4, GR4, WE4, CAa4, C&G4, A&S4, G&C4, Db4, CAb4, R&S4, CAc4, CAd4, T4]

+> - Burrow *et al.*: "The character-states of Char.
 8 have been reorganized to obtain a morphocline.
 The condition observed in the out-group is paired premaxillae.
 The fragmented condition corresponds to a series of small elements located at the position of the premaxillae.
-The fused condition of Character 8 is partially linked with Character 1.
+The fused condition of Character 8 is partially linked with Character 1.“

 9.Dorsal lamina of premaxillae [Fb5, C5, F&C5, Y5, G5, W5, W&W5, Da5, Z5, GR5, WE5, CAa5, C&G5, A&S5, G&C5, Db5, CAb5, R&S5, T5]: present (0), absent (1).
 Forey (1998, char.
 5)12 coded for the presence or absence of the dorsal laminae of the premaxillae.
 It seems that some taxa were originally coded as "?" by Forey (1998)12 when the dorsal lamina was reduced (e.g., Allenypterus, Lochmocercus).
 The extent of the dorsal laminae is taken into consideration in our character 10.